gomorpheus/morpheus-docs/integration_guides/Automation/AnsibleTower.rst

 Passing extra_vars to Ansible Tower Job
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When provisioning or when running Ansible Tower Jobs as |morpheus| Tasks, pass the ``extra_vars`` stack to the Tower Job.
+When provisioning or when running Ansible Tower Jobs as |morpheus| Tasks, you may pass the ``extra_vars`` stack to the Tower Job.
 First, ensure the Job Template has extra variables "Prompt on Launch" enabled as shown below:

 .. image:: /images/automation/towerExtraVars.png